 Queues

-Unlike popular message buses and event queues this system uses an SQL database to store messages.
-Message bus systems are typically built to be able to handle tons of messages and have the assumption that you're not really interested in looking at a single message and don't offer great support for finding and manipulating messages.
+Unlike popular message buses and event queues this system uses an SQL database to store messages and also offers in-memory storage.
+Message bus systems are typically built to be able to handle tons of messages and have the assumption that you're not really interested in looking at a single message and doesn't offer great support for finding and manipulating messages.

 Defining and registering a queue